FAQ's for School Directors

 Should teachers be present?

-Due to liability reasons as well as the comfort level of the children, a teacher / staff should be within eyesight of the children at all times.
+Due to liability reasons as well as the comfort level of the children, I request that a teacher / staff should be within eyesight of the children at all times.
 That being said, I am fully licensed and insured, and also can provide a background check upon request.

 Please note that I recommend we do not have multiple staff members / children standing around watching the child getting photographed.
 I've seen instances when a group of well-intended teachers stands around giggling at how cute the child looks and how well the child is responding, and having an unexpected audience appear suddenly becomes overwhelming to the previously happy child.
 I never want to put a child in a situation that is uncomfortable, and that includes the feeling of being put on the spot or having an audience.
 Please limit the number of people - staff, teachers and children - who are watching the photo sessions, and allow me to interact/engage the child personally and directly!